XingxinHE/Hex/pages/Inner Product.md

 		- $a$:   is a $n$-vector
 		- $x$:   is also a $n$-vector
 		- Since it is an inner product function, $f(x)$ therefore can be seen as a **weighted sum function** where $a$​ is the weight vector.
-- ## 🧪Composition
-  What kind of stuffs composite this subject?
-- ## 🏷(Sub)Categories
-  What are the sub objects of this subject?
-- ## ⚖Laws
-  The laws related to this math concepts.
-- ## 🎯Intent
-  A short description what does this thing do?
-- ## 🚀Benefit / Pros
-   A scenario that illustrates the benefit this object provides.
-- ## ⌨Sample Code
-   Code fragments
-- ## 🔎Implementation
-   The code or technical stuffs implement this.
-- ## 🕳Pitfalls / Cons
-  Be aware of the pitfalls when using this stuffs... (especially considering edge cases)
-- ## 📋Prerequisite
-  Some techniques and objects only work under certain condition.
-- ## 🐍Algorithm
-  Algorithm relates to this stuff..
-- ## 🥼Expert's Advice
-  See what experts addressed.
-- ## 🧱Structure
-  Any other hierarchical issues?